aspose-words/Aspose.Words-API-References-Tutorials/content/english/net/programming-with-pdfsaveoptions/avoid-embedding-core-fonts/_index.md

 Before we embark on this exciting journey, let’s make sure you’ve got everything you need.
 Here’s a quick checklist:

 - Aspose.Words for .NET: Make sure you have Aspose.Words for .NET installed.
 If you don’t have it yet, you can download it [here](https://releases.aspose.com/words/net/).
+- Development Environment: You’ll need a development environment like Visual Studio.
 - A Word Document: We’ll be using a Word document (e.g., "Rendering.docx") for this tutorial.
 - Basic C# Knowledge: A basic understanding of C# will help you follow along.